cs1302uga/cs1302-tutorials/git/branching.rst

 ============

-Every Git repository has at least one "branch," usually called ``main``, that represents the project's main line of development (i.e., its main progression over time).
+Every Git repository has at least one "branch," usually called ``main``, that represents a project's main line of development (i.e., its main progression over time).
+A repository may have multiple branches, each representing its own line of development.
+In `Figure 1.1 <#fig1.1>`__, we see a repository with one branch, and in `Figure 1.2 <#fig1.2>`__ we see a repository with multiple branches.

 .. raw:: html